andbanman/mist/USERGUIDE.rst

 **4. Set the TupleSpace**

 Finally, load the TupleSpace object to set the tuple space.
-Now when you run the computation only the desired tuples will be included.
+Now, when you run the computation, only the desired tuples will be included.

 ::